aKshay-9890/Kubernetes-Detail/README.md

 - One or more Taints are applied to a node, this mark that node should not accept any other pod that do not tolerate taints.
 - Taints are applied to nodes and tolerants are applied to pods.
 - Taint Effect Types:
--    1. NoSchedule --> No pod will be able to schedule onto taint applieds node unless it has a matching toleration.
+-    1. NoSchedule --> The pod will not get scheduled to the node without a matching toleration.
-     2. Prefer NoSchedule --> Soft version of NoSchedule - the controller will try to avoid placing a pod that does not tolerate the taint on the node, but it is not required.
+     2. Prefer NoSchedule --> This is a softer version of NoSchedule where the controller will not try to schedule a pod with the tainted node.
+However, it is not a strict requirement.
-     3. NoExecute --> Any pod that does not tolerate the taint will evicted immediately, and pods that do tolerate the taint will never be evicted.
+     3. NoExecute -->  This will immediately evict all the pods without the matching toleration from the node.

 # Labels and Selectors
  Labels are the mechanism you use to organise kubernetes objects.
 A label is a key-value pair without any predefined meaning that can be attached to the object (Pod / Node).
 Multiple labels can be added to pods.